The Properties of Water

 Pure water refers to highly pure water with few impurities.
 It indicates a state in which almost all salts and organic matter have been removed, and depending on the method employed to remove impurities, the water is referred to as desalinated water (water in which the salts are removed using ion exchange resins or other agents), RO (reverse osmosis) water (water filtered through a reverse osmosis membrane), or distilled water (water derived from steam that has been cooled and condensed back into liquid).

 In fact, there is no precise definition for pure water.
 Typically, it refers to water with an electric resistivity ratio of 0.1 to 1.5 MΩcm.
-The fewer impurities water has, the higher its electric resistivity ratio, which indicates the ease or difficulty of conductivity.Ultrapure water is water that has been made as close as possible to H2O.
+The fewer impurities water has, the higher its electric resistivity ratio, and the lower its conductivity.Ultrapure water is water that has been made as close as possible to pure H2O.
 The electric resistivity ratio of theoretically pure water is 18.24 MΩcm, and ultrapure water has been made as close as possible to this level.
 In fact, there is also no precise definition for ultrapure water.

-- Blank water for microanalysis which directly affects analysis results
+・As blank water for microanalysis, which directly affects analysis results

 Ultrapure water is used in a wide range of fields.